30-Day Contact Lenses:

 One-day disposable contact lenses.
 Though these disposable contact lenses are meant for daily wear only, they offer the advantage of eliminating daily lens cleaning and disinfection.
 At the start of your day, you put on a new pair of lenses; at the end of the day, you simply remove and discard them.

-Expect to pay $20 to $30 per box of 30 one-day disposable contacts (although ordering an annual supply, with discounts and rebate that are often available, can reduce the cost to about a dollar a day).
+Expect to pay $20 to $30 per box of 30 one-day disposable contacts (although ordering an annual supply, with discounts and rebates that are often available, can reduce the wearing cost for both eyes to about a dollar a day).

-Though this is more expensive than 30-day continuous wear contacts, wearing contact lenses on a daily wear basis appears to reduce the risk of eye infections, compared to overnight wear.
+Though the annual cost of daily disposable contact lenses is more expensive than 30-day continuous wear contacts, wearing daily disposable lenses appears to reduce the risk of eye infections, compared with overnight wear of 30-day lenses.

-Also, many contact lens wearers cannot tolerate overnight wear of 30-day lenses because their eyes are too dry.
-For these people, one-day disposable contact lenses for daily wear are a better option.
-Additionally, contact lenses for dry eye are currently available on the market.
+Also, some contact lens wearers cannot tolerate overnight wear of 30-day lenses because their eyes are too dry.
+For these people, one-day disposable contact lenses that are removed and discarded before sleep are a better option.
+Another option may be daily or part-time wear of special contact lenses for dry eyes.